The Yumiverse: A Place of Zines, Feminine Power, and Self Love

 GR: Do you have the kinds that have flowers on them?

-YS: No, it's just like the basic ones that are just round and sticky.
+YS: No, it's the basic ones that are just round and sticky.

 GR: My mom sent me a link to a lacy bralette thing from Costco.
 I think it was her not very subtle way of telling me I should start wearing a bra again.